Providing exceptional home care services in Silver Spring, MD, and surrounding areas.

 We have a variety of compassionate and experienced nurses and caregivers that are dedicated to helping you or your loved one thrive at home.
 Our team includes; Care Managers, Registered Nurses (RN)Licensed Practical Nurses (LPN), Caregivers, Homemakers, (Companion Care and Personal Care), Certified Nurse assistants (CNA), Certified Medication Technicians (CMT), and Home Health Aides (HHA).
 We offer visiting nurses and private duty nursing for patients who require skilled nursing care or prefer personalized care from their very own private nurse.
 It can be challenging to manage illness, injury, or chronic disease at home.
 The personal attention of a home health nurse can make a big difference.

 Care at Home offers both short and long visits, frequent or infrequent visits, and short-term or long-term care.
-Our areas of focus include; Skilled Nursing Care (as directed by your physician), Alzheimer’s & Dementia Care at Home, ALS and Parkinson’s Home Care, 24-hour and Live-in Home Care, and Veteran’s Care.
+Our areas of focus include; Skilled Nursing Care (as directed by your physician), Alzheimer’s & Dementia Care at Home, ALS and Parkinson’s Home Care, 24-hour and Live-in Home Care, Pediatric Care, and Veterans’ Care.
 We offer Care Management services and will assist in Senior Moving or Downsizing.
 You’ll love our flexibility and affordability.
 Choosing the right home care agency is key to optimum health outcomes.
-With Care at Home, what matters the most is your well-being and achieving your optimal health.
+With Care at Home, what matters the most is your well-being and achieving your optimal health

 Do you or a loved one have ALS or Parkinson’s disease and need some extra help taking care of your daily needs?
 ALS and Parkinson’s care at home can be an excellent solution to help you stay in your home despite having mobility issues.